monash-programming-team/monash-programming-team.github.io/pages/training-2020S1.md

 sticky-desc: Online Training Season Start, Join us!
 ---

+# Online Training Season is started

-Monash Competitive Programming Training Season is start.
+Monash Competitive Programming Training Season is started.
 * fill the form to express your interests - [training survey](https://forms.gle/cYSeTNN3hFmQbChp8).

 Due to the outbreak of COVID-19, we have to move our training online.

+---

 ### How does the online training work?
 Every Friday night, I will prepare a problem set with moderate difficulty and publish [online](https://vjudge.net/group/monashicpc).